Pooolingforest/pooolifyAI/examples/01_web_ui/README.md

 A minimal web UI built with React (Vite) and TailwindCSS that calls the pooolify API.

+Note: For most users, we recommend the plain HTML UI under `my-app/web` or `pooolify/examples/00_simple_agent/web` — open `index.html` directly in the browser.

 Backend

 - Start the example backend first: